johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 ---
-title: "Why Django Custom Managers Don't Always Run—And How to Fix the Leaks"
+title: "Why Django Custom Managers Don't Always Run And How to Fix the Leaks"
 date: 2026-02-16T00:00:00-07:00
 tags:
   - Python